w-decker/DevERP-Simplified/functions/readme.md

 This function requires _multiple_ inputs.

+1. `'UI'` Calls the UI to ain in choosing your threshold.
+When the UI is openend, you will be prompted to select your threshold and whether you wish to evaluate ALL components or just the first 10.
-1. `threshold` The probability threshold to use when processing mara.
+2. `'threshold', 0.6` The probability threshold to use when processing mara.
 (0.00 - 1.00).
 MARA marks each components with a probabililty value, which tells one the likelihood that the component is a true artifact.
 To standardize the process, DevERP Simplified has you define a threshold in which the function we've create removes every component that is >= the user defined threshold.
+To idenfity your threshold, type the string 'threshold' followed by the value of your baseline.
+0.6 is just an example.
-2. `'false'` If you wish to evaluate ALL components, type the string 'false'.
+3. `'false'` If you wish to evaluate ALL components, type the string 'false'.
 This function defaults to evaluation the first 10 components ONLY.
-3. `'true'` If you wish to evaluate the first 10 components ONLY, type the string 'true'.
+4. `'true'` If you wish to evaluate the first 10 components ONLY, type the string 'true'.

-Below are two examples for implementing this function.
+Below are three examples for implementing this function.

 ```
+dev_mara('UI')

-dev_mara(0.6, 'false') % remove ALL components that are 0.60 liklely or higher to be an artifact.
+dev_mara('threshold', 0.6, 'ALL') % remove ALL components that are 0.60 liklely or higher to be an artifact.

-dev_mara(0.6, 'true') % remove artifacts within the first 10 marked components ONLY that are 0.60 likely or higher to be an artifact.
+dev_mara('threshold', 0.6, 'TEN') % remove artifacts within the first 10 marked components ONLY that are 0.60 likely or higher to be an artifact.
 ```